 A summer roll is made with rice paper sheets and is left uncooked or “raw” so that the rice paper is left transparent, they’re filled with fresh ingredients and sometimes include fish or prawns.
-Whereas a spring roll is made with spring roll pastry and is baked or fried resulting in a crispy cream/brown casing.
+Whereas a spring roll is made with spring roll pastry and is baked or fried resulting in a crispy golden casing.

 They’re both delicious appetizers and they both serve a different purpose depending on the mood you’re going for.